michalzobec/mundana-theme-jekyll-2025/README.md

 ## About this template

-This is updated and inovated template of Mundana from WowThemes.net.
+This is updated and inovated Mundana Jekyl Theme.

 Developed only for GitHub Pages.